-Overview InformationElderberry is a plant.
+Overview InformationElderberry is the dark purple berry from the European elder tree.
 The berries are used to make medicine.
 Do not confuse elderberry with American Elder, Elderflower, or Dwarf Elder.

 Elderberry fruit is also used for making wine and as a food flavoring.